rwingham/stats-finalproj/README.md

 ## Task

-The task is to predict whether a breast cancer cell line will response to treatment with a given drug using the subtype of the tumor and the gene expression data provided.
+The task is to predict whether a breast cancer cell line will respond to treatment with a given drug using the subtype of the tumor and the gene expression data provided.

 * There are 25 cell lines and 12 drugs in the training set
 * The response are coded as 0 = cell line doesn't respond to drug, or 1 = cell line does respond to drug